SAHILDUDHAL21/To-Do/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](https://github.com/SAHILDUDHAL21/To-Do/blob/main/LICENSE) file for details.

 ## 🤝 Contributing